BlaqueDevs/se-assignment-day-4-software-project-management-Rehema21/README.md

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 Some of the benefits are that it improves planning and coordinating tasks, It helps in resource allocation and also identifying potential risks and develop contigency plans.
 Gantt charts are visual representation of a project scheduling and they help in creating a clear overview of the projects timeline,tracking progress and identifying tasks that depend on others
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+inefficiency- the sofware will automate these processes and freeing up resources such at time.
+Lack or real time insights- The software will provide analytics inreal time which will better informed decisions

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clear defining helps in identifying the root cause of the problem to ensure the solution addresses it it also helps in measuring the success criteria for the solution
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?